sumo43/surf/README.md

 What is surf?(WIP)
 ------

 Surf is a self-hosted search engine, which attempts to provide relevant search results based on pages similar to the ones you've already visited.
-Upon visiting a new webpage, the Surf web extension communicates the webpage to the surf back-end, which crawls the outbound links of the webpage and ranks them with PageRank.
+Upon visiting a new webpage, the Surf web extension communicates the webpage to the surf back-end, which crawls the outbound links of the webpage and ranks them using
+PageRank.

 Setup on Mac OS
 ------